jquense/yup/README.md

 schema.isValid({ id: 1 }); // false! names.first is required
 ```

-This is due to to whole yup will cast the input object before running validation
+This is because yup casts the input object before running validation
 which will produce:

 > `{ id: '1', names: { first: undefined }}`